razorpay/react-native-razorpay/README.md

 - The react native plugin is wrapper around native SDK, so it doesn't work with the tools like expo which doesn't support native modules.

+## FAQ's:

+- Still having trouble with integrating our payment gateway?
+Follow [this link](https://github.com/razorpay/react-native-razorpay/wiki/FAQ's) for more info.

 ## Contributing

 See the [CONTRIBUTING] document.
 Thank you, [contributors]!